 - Praise children for trying new foods even if they decide they don’t like it

-- Don’t make a fuss if a child refuses to eat, but provide them with praise for trying new foods, even if they decide they don’t like it
+- Don’t make a fuss if a child refuses to eat.
+Provide them with praise for trying new foods, even if they decide they don’t like it

 - Get children involved in food preparation (growing foods, food preparation and cooking)